3 Financial Statements to Measure a Company's Strength

 Measuring a company's financial strength

 The stock price for a given company can advance or decline based on a wide variety of factors.
-However, companies that perform well financially by increasing their earnings, net worth and cash flow are typically rewarded with a higher stock price over time.
+However, companies that perform well financially by increasing their earnings, net worth, and cash flow are typically rewarded with a higher stock price over time.
 When it comes to trading, knowledge is power.
-Even traders who generally rely on technical factors to make their trading decisions may benefit from learning to use standard financial statements to home in on companies that are experiencing strong or improving fundamentals.
+Even traders who generally rely on technical factors to make their trading decisions may benefit from learning to use standard financial statements to find companies that are experiencing strong or improving fundamentals.